tchase56/vscode_demo/README.md

         * to the left of the numbers in the .py file click and a red circle will appear
     * Make sure "Raised Exceptions" and "Uncaught Exceptions" are checked
     * Then remove the breakpoints you used to bring up the breakpoint options (if you don't want the code to stop there)
+    * If there is a spot in your code that you want the debugger to stop at so you can analyze the variables in memory at that point, then add a break point there

 ![Screenshot](images/breakpoint_options.png)